google/googletest/README.md

 [TAP protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) for test result output.
 If your test runner understands TAP, you may find it useful.

+[gtest-parallel](https://github.com/google/gtest-parallel) is a test runner that runs tests from your binary in parallel to provide significant speed-up.

 ## Requirements ##

 Google Test is designed to have fairly minimal requirements to build